failsafe-go/failsafe-go.dev/adaptive-limiter.md

 - If overload is detected, the limit may be decreased
 - If overload is not detected, the limit may be increased

-Executions are permitted until the number of concurrent executions hits the limit, after which executions will either fail with `ErrExceeded` or wait until permitted.
+Executions are permitted until the number of concurrent executions hits the limit, after which executions will either fail with `ErrExceeded` or queue until permitted.

 ## How it Behaves